 Historical evidence

-It is no coincidence that the 1927 Tea Factory located at 45 Doi Can, Loc Son Ward, Bao Loc City, contains valuable historical values of the tea industry in the Southern Central Highlands.
-According to historical documents, based on the potential of climate, soil, and terrain bestowed by nature, in 1927, the French brought tea trees to grow in the B’Lao area (Dong Nai Thuong Province – now Bao Loc City, Lam Dong Province).
+It is no coincidence that the 1927 Tea Factory located at 45 Doi Can, B’Lao Ward, contains valuable historical values of the tea industry in the Southern Central Highlands.
+According to historical documents, based on the potential of climate, soil, and terrain bestowed by nature, in 1927, the French brought tea trees to grow in the B’Lao area (Dong Nai Thuong Province – now B’Lao Ward, Lam Dong Province).
 The tea variety chosen by the French to grow in this area was Indian Assam tea (one of the 10 famous tea varieties in the world at that time).
 This is a historical milestone, marking the appearance of tea trees in Lam Dong.

-Over time, the tea trees were well taken care of and rooted in the values of the land, sky and people of the Southern Central Highlands.
-In 1930, the 1927 Tea Factory was invested in by the French in Bao Loc, with a capacity of 3 tons of tea/day.
-The investor of the 1927 Tea Factory was French, so the entire system of machinery, technology for tea production and processing had a modern Western appearance.
-By 1950, the Factory was transferred to a Chinese person and continued to be upgraded and expanded to meet the demand for tea products at that time.
+Over time, the tea trees were well cared for and rooted in the values of the land, sky, and people of the Southern Central Highlands.
+In 1930, the French invested in the 1927 Tea Factory in Bao Loc, with a capacity of 3 tons of tea/day.
+The investor in the 1927 Tea Factory was French, so the entire system of machinery and technology for tea production and processing had a modern Western appearance.
+By 1950, the Factory had been transferred to a Chinese person and continued to be upgraded and expanded to meet the demand for tea products at the time.

 The entrance of the factory.

-After nearly 100 years of existence, the factory has stopped operating, but the facilities and equipment serving the tea production and processing process are still preserved intact, being valuable antiques of the tea industry.
+After nearly 100 years of operation, the factory has ceased operations, but the facilities and equipment used for tea production and processing are still preserved, making them valuable antiques of the tea industry.

-Tea Factory 1927 – place to preserve the soul of tea
+Tea Factory 1927 – a place to preserve the soul of tea

 Along with its historical values that have endured over the years, the 1927 Tea Factory is the place that preserves the tea production and processing technology throughout the formation and development of the Lam Dong tea industry.